Education

 individual it produces will be markedly different to that produced by a ‘liberal arts’ or religious education.

 Human capital theory: is a subset of néo-liberal theory.
-Investment in education is a an investment in
+Investment in education is an investment in

 the business of oneself, and is therefore a private matter.
 However, public prosperity is dependent upon